JasperBoom/genomescan/HPC.md

 Furthermore, a number of txt files that are created by some comparison commands in the script run-meningioma-variant.sh.

+I stopped using these files from 2024-02-13 onward.

 **clinvar_website_search** contains text files downloaded using the clinvar search bar, using the human phenotype ontology term for meningioma, the term "meningioma" itself and "meningiomas".
 The files with manual are gene names